For recent movies, please visit my youtube channel.

 Sequential formation and merger of dense clumps in the first core

-3D view (2.6MB) The color isosurfaces denote the density in logarithmic scale.
-Dense reagions, clumps, are seen in red.
-The clumps are formed in a rotating disk and falls into the central object, young protostar.
+3D view (2.6MB) The color isosurfaces denote the density in the logarithmic scale.
+Dense regions, clumps, are seen in red.
+The clumps are formed in a rotating disk and fall into the central object, young protostar.
 The green region corresponds to the first core.
 In this simulation, the first core is disk shape.

 2D view (11MB)

-Same as the above movie but presented in cross section.
-The color also denotes the density in logarithmic scale.
-Thc clumps are seen in yellow-white color.
+Same as the above movie but presented in cross-section.
+The color also denotes the density in the logarithmic scale.
+The clumps are seen in yellow-white color.

 Fragmentation of the elongated first core calculated by nested gird